Before I helped 4,000 women

 I worked hard to keep the business afloat, but was the only partner contributing 97% of our revenue.
 The pressure was intense, and didn’t feel distributed, so I decided to walk away and start over – this time all on my own.

 My husband (and everyone else) thought I was crazy.
 “You’re bald!
-You have no business staring a business right now!” they all said.
+You have no business starting a business right now!” they all said.
 But I trusted my gut, moved forward with fear as my fuel, and managed to generate $1M in business within my first year.
 All while undergoing eight surgeries, including a double mastectomy.

 I wish I could say it was all good news from there, but there were still many lessons to be learned.
 I was great at sales, but not so great at leading and managing my own business.
 I was hyper-focused on growing the business and selling it, and I made A LOT of bad hiring decisions.